About PCR TESTING FOR UTI

 What is a UTI (urinary tract infection)?

-A UTI (urinary tract infection) refers to an infection in your urinary system.
-This may include your urethra, bladder, ureters, or kidneys.
+A UTI (urinary tract infection) refers to an infection in your upper or lower urinary tract.
+The infection may be present in your urethra, bladder, ureters, or kidneys.
 Women are at a higher risk of developing a UTI than men.
-Typically, doctors will prescribe antibiotics to treat UTIs.
+Typically, doctors prescribe oral antibiotics to treat UTIs.

 What causes a UTI?